Understanding Data Format

 ⑴ Overview

-① Stores annotation information of a reference.
-GFF has slight formatting differences from GTF.
+① Stores annotation information from the reference.
+There are slight format differences from GTF.

 import sys